museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 5.3.7 =
+* Bug Fix: Throw a real 403 instead of a faked 404 for hide backend - Fixes compatability with certain plugins including WordPress SEO.
+Hat tip to Joost de Valk (@jdevalk) and the @Yoast team for bringing this issue to our attention.

 = 5.3.6 =
 * Security Fix: Better caps checks for dismissal of changed file dialog - Thanks to Julio Potier for notifying us of this issue.